BuildCircle/superheroes-dotnet/README.md

 The characters and their stats are stored in a json file stored in AWS S3 - https://s3.eu-west-2.amazonaws.com/build-circle/characters.json

-Our `BattleController` pulls the json file from S3 and works out the winner by comparing the hero and villain scores from the json.
+Our `BattleController` pulls the json file from S3 and works out the winner by comparing the scores from the json.

 ## Battle endpoint